OSGeo/gdal/doc/source/user/virtual_file_systems.rst

   it to an new or existing ZIP file, enables the SOZip optimization when relevant (ie when a file to be compressed is larger than 1 MB).
   SOZip optimization can be forced by setting the :decl_configoption:`CPL_SOZIP_ENABLED` configuration option to YES.
-Or totally disabled by setting it ot NO.
+Or totally disabled by setting it to NO.

 * The :cpp:func:`VSIGetFileMetadata` method can be called on a filename of the form :file:`/vsizip/path/to/the/file.zip/path/inside/the/zip/file` and